lvenier/node-red-contrib-transittime/README.md

 msg.payload.config: the required vehicle and trip information :
 - speed in km/min
-- drivingTime in minutes
+- drivingTime in hours
-- maxDrivingTime in minutes
+- maxDrivingTime in hours
-- breakTime in minutes
+- breakTime in hours
-- restTime in minutes
+- restTime in hours

 Example :

 ```{speed: 1.16, drivingTime: 240, maxDrivingTime: 720, breakTime:30, restTime:480}```

 ### output :